 - Titling: Assets that are owned jointly, often by marriage, may pass to the spouse and avoid probate.
 States have different rules about ownership in this regard so it will ultimately depend on the state you live in and the physical location of the assets, if any.

 If an inheritance does not fit these criteria, then it will likely pass through probate.
 Remember, having a will does not mean assets will avoid probate; a will is essentially a legal record of the decedent's wishes that will be used during the probate process.
+To learn more about inheritance planning, please contact us.

 The material contained in this article is for general information only and should not be construed as the rendering of personalized investment, legal, accounting or tax advice.